Causes of hearing loss: Chemicals

-Drugs

-A 2023 systematic review and meta-analysis found that alcohol consumption is associated with an increased risk of hearing loss.

-Medications

-Some medications may reversibly affect hearing.
-These medications are considered ototoxic.
-This includes loop diuretics such as furosemide and bumetanide, non-steroidal anti-inflammatory drugs (NSAIDs) both over-the-counter (aspirin, ibuprofen, naproxen) as well as prescription (celecoxib, diclofenac, etc.), paracetamol, quinine, and macrolide antibiotics.
-The link between NSAIDs and hearing loss tends to be greater in women, especially those who take ibuprofen six or more times a week.
-Others may cause permanent hearing loss.
-The most important group is the aminoglycosides (main member gentamicin) and platinum based chemotherapeutics such as cisplatin and carboplatin.

-In 2007, the U.S. Food and Drug Administration (FDA) warned about possible sudden hearing loss from PDE5 inhibitors, which are used for erectile dysfunction.

-Audiologic monitoring for ototoxicity allows for the early detection of changes to hearing status presumably attributed to a drug/treatment regime so that changes in the drug regimen may be considered, and audiologic intervention when handicapping hearing impairment has occurred.
-Co-administration of anti-oxidants and ototoxic medications may limit the extent of the ototoxic damage.

 Environmental or occupational chemicals

 In addition to medications, hearing loss can also result from specific chemicals in the environment: metals, such as lead; solvents, such as toluene (found in crude oil, gasoline, and automobile exhaust, for example); and asphyxiants.
 Combined with noise, these ototoxic chemicals have an additive effect on a person's hearing loss.

 Hearing loss due to chemicals starts in the high-frequency range and is irreversible.
 It damages the cochlea with lesions and degrades central portions of the auditory system.
 For some ototoxic chemical exposures, particularly styrene, the risk of hearing loss can be higher than being exposed to noise alone.
 The effects are greatest when the combined exposure includes impulse noise.